lfrankland/lfrankland.github.io/content/blog/vc-pattern-library/index.md

 ![Pattern Library](./pattern-library.png)

 ### Design
-Breaking down the elements and where they could be standarised and reused.
+Breaking down the elements and where they could be standardised and reused.
 Building each one with a mobile-first methodology and testing them against the Web Content Accessibility Guidelines (WCAG) AA 2.0 standard.

 ### Creation
 Building a stand-alone pattern library to facilitate the adoption of the new patterns.
 Hand-built using HTML and Sass to ensure clean markup.

 ## Adoption
 The key success to the pattern library was getting developers on board.
-Throughout it's development I coahced team members in how best to use it, and using their comments to feedback into the
+Throughout its development I coached team members in how best to use it, and using their comments to feedback into the